-The amount of slabs per job could vary based on the size of your project and the movement of the grains in the slabs.
-It's important to take into consideration the movement of the grain in order to create a better flow with the seams.
+The amount of slabs per job could vary based on the size of your project and the movement of the grains in the chosen material.
+It's important to take into consideration the movement of the veining in order to create a better flow while matching seams.

 Q: Will I have seams?

 Seams are sometimes inevitable but we aim to use as few seams as possible for each project.
-We make it a priority to be sure that the grains and colors line up to conceal the visibility of the seam.
+We make it a priority to be sure that the veins and colors line up to conceal the visibility of the seam.
 Be wary that other companies will add more seams than typical in order to decrease the amount of material needed for the job.
 We do not believe in this practice.

 Q: What is included in the quoted price?

 C and C Stoneworks believes in a turn-key project.
 Included in our price is the following: we will remove your existing countertops and haul them away, fabricate new countertops, seal the countertops for increased durability, provide you with a kitchen/bath/laundry sink, install the new countertops, install the sink, drill out all faucet holes, hook up the plumbing and install faucets.
 We also specialize in the fabrication and installation of granite, marble, quartz, and tile backsplashes which can also be included in quote pricing if specified.
 Be wary of other companies that only provide the installation of the countertops and require you to hire other professionals to complete your project (plumber, electrician, tile company).
 The only thing to be provided by customer is the faucet.

 Q: Is it necessary to seal stone?

 Since stone surfaces are quite porous they will absorb liquids, which may result in discoloring and staining.
 All granite and marble countertops are sealed during fabrication.
-This substance penetrates the stone making it quite impervious to alcohol, juices, soft drinks, cosmetics, cleaners, coffee, food and even oils.
-Because of the high quality of our sealant you most likely will not need to reseal your countertops.
+This substance penetrates the stone making it quite impervious to alcohol, juices, soft drinks, cosmetics, cleaners, coffee, food and oils.
+Because of the high quality of our sealant, if taken care of properly, you will not need to reseal your countertops.